A Beginner’s Guide to Buying NFT’s in 4 Steps

 Step 1: Get a MetaMask Crypto Wallet

 There are many options when it comes to choosing a crypto wallet but one of the easiest, most user-friendly platforms is MetaMask.
 MetaMask is free to set up as a mobile app or desktop extension and will serve as, essentially, your Account for every Web 3.0 app currently available whether that is an NFT marketplace like Opensea or a NFT Project’s website used to ‘Mint’ new NFTs.

 Step 2: Pick an Exchange

 Though it is also possible to purchase ETH directly through MetaMask using a debit card, it is done through a third-party service called Wyre and comes with geographical restrictions.
 That being said, purchasing your ETH through an exchange like Coinbase that offers several different methods of payment and no geographical restrictions is the most convenient option – though there is a waiting period for being able to transfer funds out of Coinbase.

 Step 3: Buy Ethereum

 Now that you’ve chosen your exchange and made an account, You’re ready to make your first ETH purchase.
-You’ll want to purchase ETH to be able to buy, sell, and trade NFTs that exist on the Ethereum blockchain which facilitates the purchase of NFTs.
+You’ll want to purchase ETH to be able to buy, sell, and trade NFTs that exist on the Ethereum blockchain.
+That’s where Starman NFT will be!

 Step 4.
 Transfer Ether to Your Crypto and Hardware Wallet

 The last thing you’ll need to do is transfer the ETH you just purchased over to your MetaMask wallet.
 It’s recommended that you also connect a Hardware Wallet like Trezor or Ledger to your Metamask to secure your wallet even further by adding an extra physical confirmation when you make transactions.
 If hackers/scammers get access to your wallet, they’ll still need that hardware wallet to confirm any transactions.

 If you’re reading this then you’ve contemplated purchasing crypto and entering into the world of digital commerce and NFTs.
 If you were reluctant or just confused about how it all works, fear not!
 You’re not alone.

-As you can see, once all of the technical terminology is broken down, the process is quite simple.
+As you can see, once all of the technical jargon is broken down, the process is quite simple.
 Anyone can do it!
 Here’s to an exciting and prosperous NFT adventure.
 Cheers!